 On Stage at the GoYouth Conference 2017 in Lisbon!

-It’s one thing for us to come share our view of startups in SF.
-But we wanted our speech to be useful to young people in Lisbon.
-How is climate change a good thing for Lisbon?
-We landed 6 days early to find out.
+We wanted our talk to be helpful to young people in Lisbon.
+So we asked “How is climate change a good thing for Lisbon?”
+We traveled 6 days early to find out.

-We learned a lesson in Lisbon.
+We learned a lesson ourselves in Lisbon.
 One attendee asked “How can my new idea go global?”.
 The answer was easy.
 “Focus on users in your backyard.”
 Flying back to SF, we took this advice to heart.
 We missed what’s in our backyard, too.
 Let’s connect with climate leaders and startups right in SF.
 Join our Climate Change + Tech meetup group, hosted at Manylabs in SoMa.

 Thanks to Andre, Diogo, Mafalda, and the GoYouth team.
-Great meeting all the other speakers, too: Kriti Sharma, Geoffroy de Bérail, Temi Mwale, Vassili Christodoulou, Ben Polkinghorne, and Abbas Kazmi.
+Great meeting all the other speakers, 7 Forbes 30 Under 30, 2 MIT Innovators Under 35, 11 Cannes Lions Awards, $100M+ raised: Kriti Sharma, Geoffroy de Bérail, Temi Mwale, Vassili Christodoulou, Ben Polkinghorne, and Abbas Kazmi.